Spoilers For Wednesday’s ‘General Hospital’: Elizabeth Is Worried And Reaching Out

 It looks like Willow will end up staying in Port Charles, which should be good news for Aiden.
 However, that doesn’t mean that there aren’t still additional issues there to be resolved.
 Not only that, but many fans are convinced that Willow will turn out to be Nina’s biological daughter and that’ll create a lot of chaos whenever it’s revealed.

-Will Elizabeth and Franco get a chance to be happy as a newly-married couple before facing new, significant obstacles?
+Will Elizabeth and Franco get a chance to be happy as a newly married couple before facing new, significant obstacles?
 Can Willow keep things under control in her classroom while also dealing with this Shiloh situation?
 General Hospital spoilers indicate that there are intriguing twists and turns ahead with these characters and fans are anxious to see what comes next.